Your Chatham Islands adventure holiday will be a journey of discovery. You will take a step back in time, to how life used to be.

 Called Rēkohu in Moriori and Wharekauri in Māori, the Chatham Islands are the most eastern part of New Zealand.

-On so many people’s bucket lists and over 800 kilometres from New Zealand, the Chatham Islands are an intriguing and unique part of New Zealand’s cultural, geographic and natural history.
+Over 800 kilometres from New Zealand, the Chatham Islands are an intriguing and unique part of New Zealand’s cultural, geographic and natural history.
+At one point in time there were 26 different nationalities on the island.

-Visit the historic and quirky Maunganui Stone Cottage, the Basalt Columns and Splatter Rock, Glory Cottage and the Flowerpot Bay jail on Pitt Island and the Hapupu National Historic Reserve of 33 hectares of kopi forest to see the Moriori rakau momori (tree carvings).
+Visit the historic and quirky Maunganui Stone Cottage, the Basalt Columns and Splatter Rock, Glory Cottage and the Flowerpot Bay jail on Pitt Island and the Hapupu National Historic Reserve of 33 hectares of kopi forest to see the Moriori rakau momori (similar to tree carvings).

 Have a meal of deep sea blue cod, hapuka, gurnard wings or crayfish fresh from the surrounding waters.
-The Chatham Islands is renowned for its exceptional seafood.
+Chatham Islands seafood is renowned around the world.

 The Taiko Trust protect the Sweetwater Forest for Taiko breeding and conservation, have established the Chatham Islands Albatross Translocation project and continue to improve coastal regeneration.